 Large swimbaits are larger and heavier than most other presentations.
 Choose a baitcaster reel when fishing with larger swimbaits for a variety of reasons.

-First baitcasters can handle more line, which you’ll need for longer casts with larger swimbaits.
+First baitcasters can handle more lines, which you’ll need for longer casts with larger swimbaits.
 Second, because reeling a large swimbait can be exhausting, using a reel with a higher gear ratio that allows you to exert less effort per crank of the reel handle makes a lot of sense.
 Furthermore, lower profile and lighter baitcasting setups can help reduce fatigue when fishing with large swimbaits.

 Baitcasters are essential for bass punching, pitching, and flipping.